 Darwin Then and Now is an educational resource on the intersection of evolution and science and the challenges facing the theory of evolution.

-• What is Science investigates Charles Darwin’s approach to science and how the principles of modern science are used for different investigative purposes.
+- What is Science explains Charles Darwin’s approach to science and how modern science approaches can be applied for different investigative purposes.

-• The Evolution and Science category features articles studying how the intersection of evolution and science influences the current understanding of evolution.
+- Evolution and Science feature study articles on how scientific evidence influences the current understanding of evolution.